 How to Answer

-“I’m a Finance Graduate specialized in Business Administration.
-My education has helped me greatly on my business intelligence career path, as my interest and expertise evolved in fields such as business law, microeconomics, and financial accounting.”
+I’m a finance graduate specializing in business administration.
+My education has helped me immensely on my business intelligence career path as my interest and expertise evolved in business law, microeconomics, and financial accounting.

 2. What’s your experience in SDLC and UAT?